offendingcommit/valdris/Technology/Architect Materials.md

 ## Introduction

-The extraordinary materials left behind by the [[Architects]] form the foundation of advanced technology across [[Valdris]].
+The extraordinary materials left behind by the [Architects](Architects.md) form the foundation of advanced technology across [Valdris](Valdris.md).
 These substances—living metal, harmonic crystals, and stranger things—possess properties that challenge our understanding of matter itself.
 They represent both humanity's greatest opportunity for advancement and its most dangerous temptation toward forces beyond comprehension.

-Since the [[Recent Awakening]], these materials have exhibited new behaviors that force us to reconsider everything we thought we knew about their nature and purpose.
+Since the [Recent Awakening](Recent%20Awakening.md), these materials have exhibited new behaviors that force us to reconsider everything we thought we knew about their nature and purpose.

 ## Living Metal and Harmonic Crystals

 ### Living Metal Properties

-The most disturbing and fascinating of [[Architect Ruins|Architect]] materials, living metal appears to bridge the gap between substance and consciousness:
+The most disturbing and fascinating of [Architect](Architect%20Ruins.md) materials, living metal appears to bridge the gap between substance and consciousness:

 **Physical Characteristics**:
 - Base Color: Varies from silver to brass to deep copper